Multiple IRS Notices at Once: A Guide to Understanding and Responding to Concurrent Tax Communications

 Common Mistakes That Harm Your Case

-IRS works on each notice on its own timeline.
+● Assuming the notices will be resolved in the order you received them is incorrect, because the IRS handles each notice on its own timeline.
 The audit may take a year to close while collection is already underway.

 When Professional Help Becomes Critical

-Guidance is essential when evaluating payment plan options, installment agreements, or installment payment plans, reconciling estimated payments or offsets applied to a tax refund, and confirming that notices bearing the IRS seal are valid and issued in compliance with taxpayer rights.
+Expert guidance is essential when reviewing payment agreements, installment agreements, or installment payment plans that involve monthly payments.
+This includes reconciling estimated payments, offsets applied to a tax refund, or confirming that notices bearing the IRS seal are valid and issued in compliance with tax law.
+A proper review helps ensure that payment options are accurate and legally enforceable.

 Need Help With IRS Issues?